Guidance on completion of a CPRD Research Data Governance (RDG) Application

 ACCESS TO THE DATA

-Question 8: Sponsor of the study
+Question 8: Sponsor of the study (Please note that this section is validated by CPRD)

-The sponsor for the study is a company, institution, organisation, or group of organisations that takes on responsibility for initiation, management and financing (or arranging the financing) of the proposed research.
+The sponsor for the study is a company, institution, organisation, or group of organisations that takes on responsibility for initiation, management, and financing (or arranging the financing) of the proposed research.

 A sponsor can delegate specific responsibilities to any other organisation that is willing and able to accept them.
 Any delegation of responsibilities to another party should be formally agreed and documented by the sponsor.